 So, if you have the choice, use latex paint instead.
-That way, you can be 100 per cent sure your white paint will stay bright for years to come.
+That way, you can be 100% sure your white paint will stay bright for years to come.

 Maximise light to stop white paint from turning yellow

 Light – both natural sunlight and artificial light – can significantly slow down the yellowing process.
-In fact, it can even reverse it.
+It can even reverse it.

 With this in mind, you can stop white paint from turning yellow by only using oil-based paints in rooms and areas that receive high levels of light.